Fitness tracker: Privacy concerns

 There have been some privacy issues regarding the data collection of activity-tracking apps, as a user's health can be tracked into a "digital health footprint".
 The apps of some fitness trackers transmit personal data and private address lists to servers on the internet without notifying or asking the user.
-Even when anonymized, the mere presence of geolocation data may be a security risk.
+Even when anonymized, the mere presence of geolocation data may be a security risk, as it can reveal the position of military bases, or monitor the movements of heads of state.

 There have also been many concerns about privacy issues with menstruation and reproductive health-tracking apps.
 Many women who use these apps for menstrual and contraceptive tracking are under the impression that their data is private, though there are no universal regulations or regulating organizations, making the availability and protection of the data unknown in many areas.
 When users sign up for these apps, they are usually led with an "at your own risk" warning in case any data gets leaked, which can contribute to more targeted ads and inaccurate predictions in their cycles.

-In the US in 2013, BodyMedia developed a disposable fitness tracker to be worn for a week, which is aimed at medical and insurance providers and employers seeking to measure employees' fitness.
+In the US, in 2013, BodyMedia developed a disposable fitness tracker to be worn for a week, which is aimed at medical and insurance providers and employers seeking to measure employees' fitness.
 In 2014, Jawbone developed a system called UP for Groups which could provide employers with aggregated data from employees' wearable fitness trackers and apps.
+More research, as of 2023, also suggests that fitness data can be used to infer sensitive personal information such as personality traits.

 Psychological impacts

-Research has been carried out on the gamification of health apps, where users earn incentives and rewards based on their health goals.
+As of 2021, research had been carried out on the gamification of health apps, where users earn incentives and rewards based on their health goals.
 Though this can make the app engaging, there was concern it could trivialize health apps and deter the users from their genuine health goals.
-There is also research raising concerns about how tracking devices affect how we inhabit, experience, and imagine our bodies and lives.
+There was also research, in 2020, raising concerns about how tracking devices affect how we inhabit, experience, and imagine our bodies and lives.